| Little Willow ( @ 2007-11-04 10:08:00 |

-As I have not actively researched non-fiction books about adoption, this booklist contains only fictional titles.
+This booklist was originally posted in November 2007 and is bumped up annually every November and intermittently whenever I discover additional titles.
+As I have not actively researched non-fiction books about adoption, this booklist contains only fiction.

 Picture Books